agneliutkiene/WhatsApp-CRM-Automation/README.md

 # WhatsApp CRM & Automation App

-A full-stack starter for the WhatsApp business use case you described:
+A full-stack starter for the WhatsApp CRM & Automation:

 - `frontend`: Vue 3 + Vite web dashboard
 - `backend`: Node.js + Express API with safe automation logic

-This app is designed as a lightweight operational CRM, not a marketing broadcast tool.
+This app is designed as a lightweight operational CRM.

 ## What is included